larrydodson/MechaCar_Statistical_Analysis/README.md

   `MechaCar_lm <- lm(formula = mpg ~ vehicle_length + vehicle_weight + spoiler_angle + ground_clearance + AWD, data=MechaCar_mpg)`

 For linear regression, testing the following hypotheses:
- - H0: The slope of the linear model is zero, or m = 0 (where the dependent variable would be determined by random chance and error, a flat line)
+ - **H0**: The slope of the linear model is zero, or m = 0 (where the dependent variable would be determined by random chance and error, a flat line)
- - Ha: The slope of the linear model is not zero, or m ≠ 0 (indicating a significant linear relationship for the dependent variable with the independant variable)
+ - **Ha**: The slope of the linear model is not zero, or m ≠ 0 (indicating a significant linear relationship for the dependent variable with the independant variable)

+From the output:
   - p-value = 5.35e-11
   - Multiple R-squared = 0.7149
   - Intercept, b = -104